kaapana/kaapana/docs/source/kaapana_documentation.rst

 Base
 ########
-The base section represents the main user interface of the JIP.
+The base section represents the main user interface of the Kaapana.
 It is basically a website which combines the interfaces of all components in a single view.

 Store